ntakata/flexible-annotation-atlas/FAAs/README.md

-[Web Server for Chrome](https://github.com/kzahel/web-server-chrome) can be used to open the html files.
+[Web Server for Chrome](https://github.com/kzahel/web-server-chrome) can be used to open an icicleplot_FAA.html for zoomable visualization of anatomical hierarchy.